Permutation totally symmetric self-complementary plane partitions: Introduction

 We use this characterization of permutation TSSCPP to define, in Definition~\ref{def:permmagog}, $T_n^{\rm Perm}$, \textbf{a new partial order on permutations}, as a restriction of the natural partial order on magog triangles.
 We show that $T_n^{\rm Perm}$ contains two non-isomorphic Catalan subposets.

-\begin{tamtheorem} $T_n^{\rm Perm}$ contains the \textbf{Tamari lattice}, $Tam_n$, as a subposet.
+\begin{tamtheorem} $T_n^{\rm Perm}$ contains a subposet which is isomorphic to the \textbf{Tamari lattice} $Tam_n$.
 In particular, the subposet of $T_n^{\rm Perm}$ consisting of the $132$-avoiding permutations is isomorphic to $Tam_n$. \end{tamtheorem}

-\begin{cattheorem} $T_n^{\rm Perm}$ contains the \textbf{Catalan distributive lattice}, $Cat_n$, as a subposet.
-In particular, the subposet of $T_n^{\rm Perm}$ consisting of the $213$-avoiding permutations is isomorphic to $Cat_n$. \end{cattheorem}

-We also define \textbf{a new poset on TSSCPP}, $TBool_n$, using TSSCPP boolean triangles.
+\begin{cattheorem} $T_n^{\rm Perm}$ contains a subposet which is isomorphic to the \textbf{Catalan distributive lattice} $Cat_n$.
+In particular, the subposet of $T_n^{\rm Perm}$ consisting of the $213$-avoiding permutations is isomorphic to $Cat_n$. \end{cattheorem} We also define \textbf{a new poset on TSSCPP}, $TBool_n$, using TSSCPP boolean triangles.
 Of note is the following corollary of Theorem~\ref{thm:tsscppsn}.

-\begin{maincorollary} $TBool_n^{\rm Perm}$ (the induced subposet of $TBool_n$ consisting of all the permutation TSSCPP boolean triangles) equals $[2]\times[3]\times\cdots\times[n]$, that is, the product of chains with $1, 2, \ldots, n-1$ elements.
+\begin{maincorollary} $TBool_n^{\rm Perm}$ (the induced subposet of $TBool_n$ consisting of all the permutation TSSCPP boolean triangles) equals $[2]\times[3]\times\cdots\times[n]$, that is, the product of chains with $2, 3, \ldots, n$ elements.
 Thus, this is a partial order on permutations which sits between the weak and strong \textbf{Bruhat orders} on the symmetric group. \end{maincorollary}

 \textbf{The outline is as follows.} In Section~\ref{sec:nilpmt}, we define totally symmetric self-complementary plane partitions and alternating sign matrices and give bijections within their respective families.
 In Section~\ref{subsec:asmfam}, we recall the standard bijection from an ASM to a \emph{monotone triangle}.
 We give, in Section~\ref{subsec:tsscppfam}, known bijections from a TSSCPP to a \emph{magog triangle} and a certain \emph{nest of non-intersecting lattice paths}.
-We transform this last object to a new object we call a \emph{boolean triangle}.
+We transform this last object to a new object which we call a \emph{boolean triangle}.

 In Section~\ref{sec:conseq}, we \emph{identify the permutation TSSCPP subset} in terms of the boolean triangles of Section~\ref{subsec:tsscppfam}, and then translate this condition to the other objects in the TSSCPP family, including magog triangles.
 In Section~\ref{subsec:bij}, we use this characterization to present in Theorem~\ref{thm:tsscppsn} a \emph{direct, statistic-preserving bijection} between this TSSCPP subset and permutation matrices.
-In Section~\ref{sec:spec}, we discuss the outlook of the general ASM--TSSCPP bijection problem and compare the bijection of this paper with the two-diagonal subset bijection of P.~Biane and H.~Cheballah~\cite{Biane_Cheballah_1}.
+In Section~\ref{sec:spec}, we discuss the outlook of the general ASM--TSSCPP bijection problem and compare the bijection of this paper with other bijections between subsets of ASM and TSSCPP.